-- An innovative interchange design that improves safety and mobility. - Similar to a conventional diamond interchange, which is the most common in the United States, where the exit/entrance ramps make a diamond shape between the freeway and surface street.
-Right-hand turns are handled the same at both a DDI and a diamond interchange. - Different in how it handles left turns, since: - The intersections with the freeway ramps smoothly move traffic on the surface street from the right side of the roadway to the left side of the roadway as the road crosses the freeway. - Traffic is on the left-hand side of the roadway between the signals at ramp intersections, all left turns occur at the entrance/exit ramps without having to cross opposing traffic. - Road geometry, signs, and pavement markings working together to make driving through the DDI very simple.
+- Similar to a conventional diamond interchange, which is the most common in the United States, where the exit/entrance ramps make a diamond shape between the freeway and surface street.
+Right-hand turns are handled the same at both a DDI and a diamond interchange. - Different in how it handles left turns, since: - The intersections with the freeway ramps smoothly move traffic on the surface street from the right side of the roadway to the left side of the roadway as the road crosses the freeway. - occur at the entrance/exit ramps without having to cross opposing traffic. - Road geometry, signs, and pavement markings working together to make driving through the DDI